 Remarkable British Pathé footage shows the Royal Family, including Queen Elizabeth and newborn Prince Andrew, arrive at their Scottish castle in 1960.

-Every year, her Majesty makes the journey up to Balmoral to enjoy some rest and recuperation.
+Every year, her Majesty made the journey up to Balmoral to enjoy some rest and recuperation.
 In the footage below, the family can be seen enjoying the games and relaxing around Balmoral.

 The Royals arrive with corgis in tow and the newborn Prince Andrew.
 Andrew Albert Christian Edward Mountbatten-Windsor was born in the Belgian Suite of Buckingham Palace on 19 February 1960, the third child and second son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.